-- English 2351: Introduction to Creative Writing (Poetry & Essays; 2 sections)
+- Introduction to Creative Writing: Poetry & Essays (3 sections)

 The University of Washington (2017–2019)

-- English 131: Composition: Exposition (with various themes, including Self-Portraiture, Personal Narrative, & Language and Identity; 5 sections)
+- Composition: Exposition, including themed courses on topics such as Self-Portraiture, Personal Narrative, & Language and Identity (5 sections)

 - The Writers’ Colony at Dairy Hollow, What the Human Catches On: Reading and Writing Ekphrastic Poems from Snapshots (July 2022)